Krykutay/Skeleton-Farming-Simulator/README.md

 + Voiced Npcs with dialogue system.
 + A story to go along with.
 + Merchants that sell new Outfits, Swords and stimulates that enhance the character's attack damage and total health.
-+ Robust UI system working on all resolutions.
++ Responsive UI system working on all resolutions.
 + A rich detialed Settings menu -> Sounds (master, effects, ambiance, voice), Graphics (resolution, quality, vsync, fullscreen), Controls (changable key binds).
 + Super nice sound effects and ambiance music!
 + Some alright easter eggs.